Caroline Garcia: Playing style

 Garcia is an offensive baseliner, with consistent and powerful groundstrokes, and a strong service game.
 Her forehand is her stronger wing, and she can hit many clean winners off it.
 She also possesses a consistent and strong two-handed backhand.
 She also has a strong first and second serve, known for its accuracy.
-She served the ninth most aces in 2016, with 218.
+She led the WTA Tour in 2022 and 2023 in the number of aces served (394 and 462, respectively).
 Her doubles success means she also has a solid net game, although this isn't frequently seen in her singles game.
 She has good movement and footwork around the court, which help her with hitting her groundstrokes effectively.